 As authorized by the DGCL, the Company's Amended and Restated Certificate of Incorporation limits the liability of directors of the Company for monetary damages.
-The effect of this provision is to eliminate the rights of the Company and its stockholders (through stockholders' derivative suits on behalf of the Company) to recover monetary damages against a director for breach of the fiduciary duty of care as a director except in certain limited situations.
+The effect of this provision is to eliminate the rights of the Company and its stockholders (through stockholders' derivative suits on behalf of the Company) to recover monetary damages against a director for breach of the fiduciary duty of care as a director (including breaches resulting from negligent or grossly negligent behavior) except in certain limited situations.
 This provision does not limit or eliminate rights of the Company or the rights of any stockholder to seek non-monetary relief such as an injunction or rescission in the event of a breach of a director's duty of care.
 This provision will not alter the liability of directors under federal securities laws.